Scott Malone

-Scott Liam Malone (born 25 March 1991) is an English professional footballer who plays as a left back or left-sided midfielder.
-He currently plays for Crawley Town.
+Scott Liam Malone (born 25 March 1991) is an English footballer who plays as a left back or left-sided midfielder for Isthmian Premier League side Three Bridges.

 Malone came through Wolverhampton Wanderers' academy to turn professional in 2009.
 Although he never played a first team match for the club, he had a series of loan moves while a Wolves player, culminating in a move to Bournemouth that became a permanent transfer in January 2012.

 Malone signed for Millwall in May 2012, the first of a string of four clubs that he would play for in his 11-year Championship level career, the others being Cardiff City, Fulham and Derby County.
 He would play for one season in the Premier League at newly promoted Huddersfield Town in 2017-18.

 2023 saw a return to League Two with a season at Gillingham.
 A return to League One football the following year proved to be short-lived, when he left Crawley Town in November 2024 by mutual consent and moved to Cambridge United in April 2025.
-He now plays in League Two for Crawley Town.
+He played in League Two for Crawley Town in 2025–26.